jenkinsci/datadog-plugin/README.md

 There are two ways to configure your plugin to submit data to Datadog:

 * **RECOMMENDED**: Using a Datadog Agent that acts as a forwarder between Jenkins and Datadog.
-  - Build Logs collection and CI Visibility only work with a full Datadog Agent installed.
+  - When using a DogStatsD server instead of a full Datadog Agent, only metrics and events are supported.
   - For metrics submitted from an external host, the Datadog Agent requires the following configuration for DogStatsD: `dogstatsd_non_local_traffic: true`.
 This can be configured using the `datadog.yaml` [configuration file][17].
 * Sending data directly to Datadog through HTTP.
   - The HTTP client implementation used is blocking with a timeout duration of 1 minute.
 If there is a connection problem with Datadog, it may slow your Jenkins instance down.